laserchemist/dprimer/intro.md

 ```
 e = mc^2
-first_string = 'Temple'
+first_string = 'Data Science'
-second_string = ' is a good place to learn about science.'
+second_string = ' is the way to apply the scientific methood to data!'

 ```